Special Needs Information

 How do we identify and assess children with additional needs?

-Some schools use the title Special Needs Coordinator or SENCO.
-At John Stainer we use the title Inclusion Leader.
-The name of our Inclusion Leader is Michael Riddle.
-He can be contacted by arranging an appointment through the school office, calling on 020 7639 0482, or you can email firstname.lastname@example.org
+Our Special Needs Coordinator (or SENCO) is Jennie Diss.
+She can be contacted by arranging an appointment through the school office, calling on 020 7639 0482, or you can email firstname.lastname@example.org

 What is our approach to teaching children with SEND?